OmerHanan1/sqe-hw3/Provengo/README.md

 # Testing Moodle using Provengo
 This directory contains the Provengo project for testing Moodle.

-$$*TODO*
-1. replace the name of the folder 'moodle' with the name of your software (use underscore/title case to avoid spaces)
-2. Search and replace for the word 'moodle' in the entire project and replace it with the new folder name.
-$$

 ## Running the tests
 To run a single random test, run:
 ```shell